Jago or jaago ceremony in Punjabi or sikh weddings

 As Edmonton Wedding Photographers, we often get to photograph Punjabi or Sikh Weddings.
 Each culture in India has its customs and traditions that are entirely different.
 One of the cultures that we came across is Sikh.
 Some people also call them Punjabis.
 One of the most important events in any Sikh wedding is the Jago or Jaggo ceremony.
 Nandini being an Indian, always helped us navigate the Indian Wedding traditions a bit easier.
-Being multilingual also definitely helps here.
+Being Multilingual also definitely helps here.
 Not many people know of these traditions, so we created this blog post.
-If you are planning a wedding, you need to read about how to create a Punjabi/ Sikh Indian wedding timeline here.

 Firstly, let’s talk about Sikhs.
 Sikhs are people who follow Sikhism (religion).
 Sikhism teaches that God is neither born nor dead.
 Sikh communities foster love, equality and acceptance of all.
 Hence serving the world is a natural expression of Sikh prayer and worship.